 End of term performance/party Saturday 14 July 7.30pm for 7.45pm start

 Organised by, and in aid of Rainbow Living – a charity based in Exeter providing local housing for people with disabilities.

-First half: combined SING Exeter and SING Plymouth choir for approx 1 hour
+First half: combined SING Exeter and SING Plymouth choirs for approx 1 hour

 Second half: dancing and partying to The Hothouse Band – guitar based band which plays mostly lively African/Latin/Soul influenced pieces written by Pete (who also plays lead guitar, with Barry Cohen on bass, Phil Eccleston on rhythm guitar and Ben Burrow on drums).
 It is a very infectious and joyful sound.

 NB It is not compulsory to take part in the performance.
 You can just come to the weekly sessions if you prefer.
 However if you don’t take part you will miss out on a fabulous, fun evening that allows you to taste the joy of performing with no pressure.
 Don’t miss it!